NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 To run Hardhat Network in this way, run `npx hardhat node`:

+To run Hardhat Network on specific port and allow traffic from specifid address in this way, run `npx hardhat node --hostname 127.0.0.1 --port 8545`:

 ```
 $ npx hardhat node
 Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/